Leo-Corporation/LeoCorpLibrary-Web/documentation/Verify-an-internet-connection.md

 </details>

-This method is gonna try to connect to a specific page tha tyou specified.
-If it manages to connect to the website, it means there is an Internet connection.
+This method is going to try to connect to a specific page that you specified.
+If it manages to connect to that page, it means there is an Internet connection.

 You must specify a website like this: